jmettraux/rufus-scheduler/README.md

 ### avoid scheduling when running the Ruby on Rails console

-(Written in reply to https://github.com/jmettraux/rufus-scheduler/issues/186 )
+(Written in reply to [gh-186](https://github.com/jmettraux/rufus-scheduler/issues/186))

-If you don't want rufus-scheduler to kick in when running the Ruby on Rails console or invoking a rake task, you can wrap your initializer in a conditional:
+If you don't want rufus-scheduler to trigger anything while running the Ruby on Rails console, running for tests/specs, or running from a Rake task, you can insert a conditional return statement before jobs are added to the scheduler instance:

 ```ruby
 #